AlexanderBrand94/Alexander-Brand/content/authors/admin/_index.md

 Alexander Brand is a research and teaching assistant in the field of applied computer science at the University of Bamberg with a master's degree in sociology.
 His research focuses on applying computational methods for the studies of complex social systems, particularly social network analysis and agent-based modeling.
-He presented part of his research on modeling temporal and semantic networks at the European Conference of Social Networks and the Historical Network Research Conference.”
+He presented part of his research on modeling temporal and semantic networks at the European Conference of Social Networks and the Historical Network Research Conference.